oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/using-helm.md

 {{% /notice %}}

 {{% notice note %}}
-This value is ignored if `dedicated` is set to `true`.
+This value is ignored if the deprecated `dedicated` setting is set to `true`.
 Then, the operator will manage only domains in its own namespace.
 {{% /notice %}}

-For more details about managing `domainNamespaces`, see [Managing domain namespaces]({{< relref "/userguide/managing-operators/namespace-management.md" >}}).

 ##### `domainNamespaceLabelSelector`
 Specifies a [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors) that will be used when searching for namespaces that the operator will manage.